-- The Civil Rights Act of 1866 covers only race and was the first legislation of its kind - The Federal Fair Housing Act 1968 covers refusal to rent, sell, or finance - The Fair Housing Amendment Act of 1988 added the protected classes of handicap and familial status - The Americans with Disabilities Act of 1990 (ADA) covers public accommodations in both businesses and in multi-family housing developments - Shelly v.
+- The Civil Rights Act of 1866 covers only race and was the first legislation of its kind - The Federal Fair Housing Act 1968 covers refusal to rent, sell, or finance - The Fair Housing Amendment Act of 1988 added the protected classes of handicap and familial status - The Americans with Disabilities Act of 1990 (ADA) covers public accommodations in both businesses and in multi-family housing developments - Rehabilitation Act of 1973 expanded federal programs and services for persons with disabilities. - Shelly v.
 Kramer (1948) made it unconstitutional to use deed restrictions to exclude individuals from housing - Jones v.
 Mayer (1968) made restrictive covenants illegal and unenforceable